jQuery Animate on Click: Button, Link and other Elements

 </html>

-For creating cross-animation, you simply need to change the values in the script section.
-For cross animation, I just changed this:
+To create the cross-animation, you need to change the values in the script section.
+For cross-animation, I just changed this:

 $('#crossanimation').animateClick({